radiatedsaturn7/game/README.md

 During numbered encounter choices you may type `lookup <name>` to view information about an item, encounter or location before deciding.
 You can also use `use <item>` to activate an item in your inventory at that prompt.
+Using the **Oracle Wick** lets you cancel the next effect that would apply to you.